Chapter 4 : No Love Lost

 “I really don’t think you guys were going out.”

 “Sirius, I know your pride and everything’s been hurt, but you really need to get over yourself,” said Moony matter-of-factly.
 If he hadn’t been one of my best friends and I knew that he was just saying that to help me out, I might have just hexed him.
-“And anyways, I have the perfect thing to take your mind off your, um, current situation…”
+“Besides, I have the perfect thing to take your mind off your, um, current situation…”

 Both Prongs and I looked over at him in surprise.
 “What?”
 I asked.

-“It’s been a while since we pulled off a prank, hasn’t it?
+“It’s been a while since we pulled a prank, hasn’t it?
 I think it’s time to remind the school who the Marauders really are.”

 “Any good ideas?” asked Prongs.